-No annual is more cheerful or easier to grow than marigolds.
+No annual is more cheerful or easier to grow than the marigold.
 These flowers are the spendthrifts among annuals, bringing a wealth of gold, copper, and brass into our summer and autumn gardens.
 The flower’s popularity probably derives in part from its ability to bloom brightly all summer long.

-Marigolds may have daisy-like or carnation-like flowerheads that are produced singly or in clusters.
-Although there are some 50 species, most marigolds we know come from just three:
+Marigolds have daisy- or carnation-like flowerheads that are produced singly or in clusters.
+Although there are some 50 species, most marigolds we see in the garden come from just three:

-- Tagetes erecta are the tallest and most upright, at three to five feet.
-They are sometimes known as African, or American, marigolds.
+- Tagetes erecta are the tallest and most upright, reaching three to four feet in height.
+They are commonly known as American marigolds, Mexican marigolds, or even African marigolds, though they are native to Mexico and Central America.
 They thrive under hot, dry conditions.

 Marigolds have been stereotyped, but they offer tremendous variety.
-Both the African and French marigolds are generally aromatic, too.
+Both the American and French marigolds are generally aromatic, too.